 We believe the number of large employer and carrier customers is a key indicator of our market penetration, growth, and future revenue.
-We have aggressively invested in and intend to continue to invest in our direct sales force to grow our customer base.
+We have aggressively invested in and intend to continue to invest in our sales function to grow our customer base.
 We generally define a customer as an entity with an active software services contract as of the measurement date.
 The following table sets forth the number of large employer and carrier customers for the periods indicated:

 Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

 Number of customers:

-Large employer 833 723 553
+Large employer 915 833 723

-Carrier 53 54 43
+Carrier 54 53 54